Asphalt Binder

 Climate and Application-Specific Grading

-Different regions may have different climate and traffic conditions, so the PG grading system allows for the selection of asphalt binders that are specifically suited to those conditions.
+Different regions experience varying climate and traffic conditions, which is why the PG grading system enables the selection of asphalt binders tailored to meet these specific needs.
+By considering these factors, the system ensures optimal binder performance in diverse environments.
 For example, a binder graded as PG 64-22 might be suitable for use in a region with hot summers and mild winters.

 Aging Susceptibility: